Indigenous peoples in Ecuador: Pre-Inca era

-Prior to the invasion of the Inca, the indigenous societies of Ecuador had complex and diverse social, cultural, and economic systems.
+Prior to the invasion of the Inca, the Indigenous societies of Ecuador had complex and diverse social, cultural, and economic systems.
 The ethnic groups of the central Sierra were generally more advanced in organizing farming and commercial activities, and the peoples of the Coast and the Oriente generally followed their lead, coming to specialize in processing local materials into goods for trade.

-Coast

 The coastal peoples continued the traditions of their predecessors on the Santa Elena peninsula.
 They include the Machalilla, and later the Chorrera, who refined the ceramicism of the Valdivia culture.

-Oriente

 The economy of the peoples of the Oriente was essentially silvicultural, although horticulture was practiced.
 They extracted dyes from the achiote plant for face paint, and curare poisons for blowgun darts from various other plants.
 Complex religious systems developed, many of which incorporated (or perhaps originated from) the use of hallucinogenic plants such as Datura and Banisteriopsis.
 They also made coil ceramics.

-Sierra

 In the Sierra, the most important groups were the Pasto, the Caras, the Panzaleo, the Puruhá, the Cañari, and the Palta.
 They lived on hillsides, terrace farming maize, quinoa, beans, potatoes and squash, and developed systems of irrigation.
 Their political organization was a dual system: one of chieftains, the other, a land-holding system called curacazgo, that regulated the planting and harvesting of multiple cycles of crops.
 While some historians have referred to this system as the "Kingdom of Quito", it did not approach the level of political organization of the state.